Computational-Semantics-and-Pragmatics/semantics/README.md

 ### Objectives

 * Understand what the field of semantics is about.
-* Differenntiate between semantics and pragmatics.
+* Differentiate between semantics and pragmatics.
 * Get introduced to the basic concepts of semantics.
 * By the end of this assignment you are expected to know about:
-    - sence/reference distinction
+    - sense/reference distinction
     - truth conditions
     - compositionality
     - entailment